Spiritual-Entanglement/rumc-snsg/Revelation/08-TheChurches.md

 - One point of the whole book is that Jesus won His victory by and through His suffering.

 *From NIVAC*
-- John sees Jesus in the midst of the seven lamp stands, indicating that Jesus is always's with His churches.
+- John sees Jesus in the midst of the seven lamp stands, indicating that Jesus is always with His churches.
 - When we read the letters to the churches we will find that:
   - 5 of the 7 are in need of correction,
   - yet Jesus is still with them